Rishabhsoni12/Rishabhcoding-practice/README.md

 # Rishabhcoding-practice
-this is my first repository and starting of my coding jerney from here
+This is my first repository and starting of my coding jerney from here
 <br>
 Aurther - Rishabh soni